Mentor-Apprentice Program (MAP)

 Overview

-MAP is a way of learning an Indigenous language where a fluent speaker of the language (a mentor) teaches a committed language learner (an apprentice) through immersion.
+The Mentor-Apprentice Program is a way of learning an Indigenous language where a fluent speaker of the language (a mentor) teaches a committed language learner (an apprentice) by doing everyday activities using only their Indigenous language.

-The goal of the program is to have apprentices increase their ability to understand and speak their language by “living life in the language.”
+The program aims to increase apprentices' ability to understand and speak their language by “living life in the language.”

 The pair must agree to spend a lot of time together, usually about 7-10 hours per week during the program.
-Mentor-apprentice pairs complete 200 hours of language immersion over approximately nine months (July to March).
-Pairs are required to submit regular reporting logs that demonstrate their Indigenous language learning.
+Mentor-apprentice pairs complete 200 hours of language immersion over approximately nine months starting in May 2024.
+Pairs must submit regular reporting logs demonstrating their Indigenous language learning.

 • Dene Kǝdǝ́